 See you Wednesday,

-This is the highest purpose of content: To make it easier for your customers to buy from you.
+This is the true purpose of content: To make it easier for your customers to buy from you.

 This kind of content will shorten your sales cycle and improve your close rates.